theadamsabra/portfolio/content/post/AudioClassifier/index.md

+---
-# Building an Audio Classifier
+title: How to Build an Audio Classifier
-## Including Code and Procedure
+subtitle: Using Classical Machine Learning to Classify Sounds
+---
 ## Introduction:

 The field of Machine Learning is rapidly expanding into nearly every field, be it through classical machine learning techniques - such as the ones used in this project - or deep learning techniques such as neural networks.
 This post aims to give an in-depth overview of the tools needed from a Statistician's perspective to develop classifiers in the audio space.